BlockchainCommons/developer-web-site/_pages/tech/data-format/index.md

 ## ![](/assets/badges/known-values.png) Known Values

-Known Values correlate ontological concepts to integer values, allowing for efficient and standardized recording of common, repeated concepts.
+**Concept Encoding.** Known Values correlate ontological concepts to integer values, allowing for efficient and standardized recording of common, repeated concepts.

 For more see: